 So, to observe it, all we need is the timings and, of course, a telescope capable enough to see it.

 Most astronomy software like Sky Safari will provide you with the transit timings.
 So, it won’t be a problem to get that information.

 Once you know the transit times, you need to have a telescope that is powerful enough to observe the red spot.

 Though the Great Red Spot, a powerful raging storm on Jupiter’s surface, is double the size of the Earth, the distance still makes it quite hard to see.

-> To properly observe the Red Spot, you’ll need favorable conditions like a very dark sky.
-Also, the best time to observe the Great Red Spot is when the Jupiter is at its opposition.
+To properly observe the Red Spot, you’ll need favorable conditions like a very dark sky.
+Also, the best time to observe the Great Red Spot is when Jupiter is in its opposition.

-> You’ll probably need to use 100x to 150x magnification too.
+You’ll probably need to use 100x to 150x magnification too.

-> Also, you can use a green telescope filter to increase the odds of your observing the spot.
+Also, you can use a green telescope filter to increase the odds of observing the spot.

-> Lastly, DON’T GIVE UP!
-Seeing the Great Red Spot is definitely a challenge and requires quite a lot of effort and expertise.
-Don’t expect to see it at the first try.
+Lastly, DON’T GIVE UP!
+Seeing the Great Red Spot is a challenge and requires much effort and expertise.
+Don’t expect to see it on the first try.
 Try again and again.

-> Hopefully, you can see the GIANT STORM soon!
+Hopefully, you can see the GIANT STORM soon!